A JOURNAL OF THE SOCIETY FOR EPIDEMIOLOGY AND MICROBIOLOGY OF THE CZECH MEDICAL ASSOCIATION OF J.E. PURKYNĚ

 The authors are encouraged to use state-of-the-art tools for both national and international literature retrieval and to comment on their results.

-Manuscripts submitted to the Editorial Board should be written using the MS WORD FOR WINDOWS text processor in the12-point Times New Roman font, 1.5 spaced, and in A4 format.
+Manuscripts submitted to the Editorial Board should be written using the MS WORD FOR WINDOWS text processor in the12-point Times New Roman font, 1.5 spaced, numbering of lines, and in A4 format.
 It is recommended to use the MS WORD spell checker.
 Taxonomic names should be in italics, and emphasized text should be bolded.
 In the binominal names of species, the genus is written in full when it is first used (e.g., Escherichia coli) and then is abbreviated to an initial (e.g. E. coli).

 To ensure a smooth typesetting process, the contributions should meet the following requirements: Paragraphs should not be indented and the enter key should not be pressed at the end of every line, until it is time to begin a new paragraph.
 Underlining, changing letter size, formatting (centring text, using tabulator), automatic paragraph numbering (e.g. reference numbers should be typed out), and using an advanced print editor to produce sophisticated graphics should be avoided.
 Any default settings should be switched off.